Your browser is no longer supported. Please upgrade your browser to improve your experience.

 9 April 2025

-From the southern tip of the island at Glencallum Bay, I followed the West Island Way northwards along a well-marked track until I joined a road at a farm.
-Passing new-born lambs in the fields and easing my way past Highland coos in the road, I followed the track to rejoin the West Island Way and head west towards lovely Stravanan Bay, which sits alongside the island golf course.
-The route literally skirts one of the holes and you are warned to be wary of flying balls.
-A light plane and a microlight took off and landed as I walked alongside the grassy air-strip, the pilots giving me a friendly wave.
+From the southern tip of the island at Glencallum Bay, I follow the West Island Way northwards along a well-marked track until I join a road at a farm.
+Passing new-born lambs in the fields and easing my way past Highland coos in the road, I follow the track to rejoin the West Island Way and head west towards lovely Stravanan Bay, which sits alongside the island golf course.
+The route literally skirts one of the holes and signs warn of flying golf balls.
+A light plane and a microlight take off and landed as I walk alongside the grassy air-strip, the pilots giving me a friendly wave.
 The beach itself is wide, with low dunes, golden sand and rock pools, and superb views over to Arran.
 Idyllic.
+From here, I retrace my steps back past the airstrip and on towards Kilchattan Bay.